P1Analytics/Thesis/README.md

 # Thesis
-    This will be a story about "data"
+    This will be a story about "data" from sensors in schools

 ## "Gazing at" the data
       When you gaze long into an abyss, the abyss also gazes into you